 - Cutlets – If you prefer, you can also cut the chicken breasts in half lengthwise to form cutlets, and skip the tenderizing step altogether.

 - How to tell when chicken is done: I highly recommend investing in a meat thermometer to help you know when your meats like chicken and pork are fully cooked.
 In the even you don’t have one, you can check the chicken for doneness by piercing the center with a knife and fork.
 The juices will run clear when the chicken is fully cooked.
 If they are pink, the chicken needs more time.

 I served our Caprese Chicken Skillet with a side of angel hair pasta (greatly appreciated by my athletic kids who need the extra carbs).
 I’m pretty sure the pasta took longer to boil than the chicken took to make!

 This chicken would also pair beautifully with rice, a simple salad or some sauteed Zucchini Noodles for a low carb dinner.
-You could also serve chicken on toasted Italian bread for one out-of-this-world sandwich.
+You could also serve chicken on toasted garlic bread for one out-of-this-world sandwich.

 Got leftovers?
 Dice up the chicken and enjoy cold it in a tossed salad for lunch the next day!

 This lightning quick Caprese Chicken Skillet does it all: healthy, easy, flavorful and so versatile.
 I’m so glad to have a new fast homemade dinner option for these busy times!

 Want more amazing easy weeknight dinner recipes from Mary?
 Order a copy of the cookbook for yourself and tell me which recipe you tried first!